Preserve Old Family Media — 1. Store & Digitize

 Archival, when referred to paper- based storage products, means that is made from wood pulp (with a pH above 7) that is acid-free and lignin-free.

-Photo Safe when referred to photo albums and other photo products such as paper, plastics, and adhesives meets the Image Permanence Institute standardized Photographic Activity Test (PAT) They provide a downloadable guide with a description ... (and I quote:....)
+Photo Safe when referred to photo albums and other photo products such as paper, plastics, and adhesives meet the Image Permanence Institute standardized Photographic Activity Test (PAT) They provide a downloadable guide with a description ... and I quote:..

 "of the standard's requirements to meet the “photo-safe” designation depending on material type (paper, plastic, adhesive, etc.), as well as an illustration depicting which elements of a photograph are most likely affected by harmful components (reactants) in photo storage, display, and labeling materials, and which tests are necessary to detect each of these reactants. for “photo-safe” designation depending on material type (paper, plastic, adhesive, etc.), as well as an illustration depicting which elements of a photograph are most likely affected by harmful components (reactants) in photo storage, display, and labeling materials, and which tests are necessary to detect each of these reactants"

-On the whole, the our 'newer' photos, housed in 'modern' plastic-sleeved albums are safe.
+On the whole, our 'newer' photos, housed in 'modern' plastic-sleeved albums, are safe.
 However, the best long-term storage options for 'older' media (slides, negatives, photos and documents and other memorabilia) are photo-safe, archival-quality (acid - free & lignin free) folders, sleeves and boxes that have passed the PAT test.
-As well as protection from light and dust, the boxes come in a variety of sizes, with metal edges to provide extra stability, and dividers to help with labeling & organizing your media. come with dividers and tabs that help and organizing.
+As well as protection from light and dust, the boxes come in a variety of sizes, with metal edges to provide extra stability, and dividers or tabs to help with labeling & organizing your media.

 5. Old Media should be Digitized...

-These photos, pages and film hold our most treasured and unique family memories that are meant to be shared and enjoyed across generations!
+These photos, pages, films & tapes hold our most treasured and unique family memories that are meant to be shared and enjoyed across generations!
 They may be old family recipe books accumulated from past generations or a hand made scrapbook with photos of the whole family.
-The stories they tell are worth more than the paper or film they are (im)printed on...
-AND much like old photos, our memories fade over time.
+Then there are all the still images on slides & negatives and the motion images on reels of film & videocassette tapes.
+The stories they tell are worth more than the paper/film/tape they are (im)printed/recorded on...
+AND much like old photos, film & magnetic tape, our memories fade over time.

-Creating digital copies of the originals of these family heirlooms, and backing them up, is the BEST WAY to preserve, share and pass on treasured family memories !!
+Creating digital copies of the originals of these family heirlooms, and backing them up, is the BEST — and sometimes ONLY — WAY to preserve, share and pass on treasured family memories !!

 Converting old photos, to digital photo files helps organize and reclaim memories from those bulky attic boxes...
 They can be viewed without any heavy lifting and uploaded to the cloud to be easily shared with people who are not sitting right next to us in our homes!